Ethernet cable, commonly known as cat5e or cat 6 cable.

 Building a new house and wanted something to connect each floor together with

 perhaps consider Cat 6 for the sake of future-proofing, but otherwise don’t go out of your way to buy Cat 6 cabling.

 It is completely compatible with existing Cat 5e and Cat 5 devices.

-Physically, Cat 6 cabling has more twists in each pair, and has a plastic separator spine
+Physically, Cat 6 cabling is larger, has more twists in each pair, and has a plastic separator spine

 running through the center, reducing crosstalk and enabling the higher speeds.

 Cat 6a is a newer standard designed to support 10 Gbps over the full 100 meter length – Complete overkill for domestic use

 For instance, the picture above shows a professional data tester, a Fluke DTX1800.